Spontaneous scalarization: Introduction

 \section{Introduction}

 \vphantom{\bh \ns \gw }

-Exploring the nature of gravity in the strong curvature regime is seeing a surge of interest lately.
-This is expected to intensify, as it is driven by current and future observations of compact objects --- black holes (\bh{s}) and neutron stars (\ns{s}).
-In particular, gravitational waves (\gw{s}) produced by coalescing compact binaries are by now routinely detected by the \LVK Collaboration~\cite{LIGOScientific:2018mvr,LIGOScientific:2020ibl,LIGOScientific:2021djp}.
-These observations enabled us to probe the highly-dynamical and strong-field regime of \gr for the first time.
+Exploring the nature of gravity in the strong curvature regime has seen a recent surge of interest.
+This is expected to intensify, as it is driven by current and future observations of compact objects: black holes (\bh{s}) and neutron stars (\ns{s}).
+In particular, gravitational waves (\gw{s}) produced by coalescing compact binaries have by now been routinely detected by the \LVK Collaboration~\cite{LIGOScientific:2018mvr,LIGOScientific:2020ibl,LIGOScientific:2021djp}.
+These observations enabled us to probe the highly dynamical and strong-field regime of \gr for the first time.
 They have enabled one to perform new tests of \gr and to constrain modifications thereof in a hitherto unexplored regime.
-Future space-borne and ground-based \gw observatories have testing \gr and the \sm among their key priorities~\cite{Barausse:2020rsu,LISA:2022kgy,Sathyaprakash:2019yqt,Kalogera:2021bya}.
-At the same time, there is a new suite of electromagnetic observations that probe \ns{s} with unprecedented sensitivity and timing-resolution~\cite{Gendreau2012:SPIE,Arzoumanian2014:SPIE,Gendreau2017:NatAst}.
-On other fronts, the precision timing of binary pulsars has been continually improving (see e.g.,~\textcite{Kramer:2021jcw}), the measurement of the motion of stars at the galactic center are becoming more precise~\cite{GRAVITY:2018ofz,Do:2019txf,GRAVITY:2020gka}, and we have witnessed breakthroughs in supermassive \bh imaging~\cite{EventHorizonTelescope:2019dse}.
+Future spaceborne and ground-based \gw observatories have testing \gr and the \sm among their key priorities~\cite{Barausse:2020rsu,LISA:2022kgy,Sathyaprakash:2019yqt,Kalogera:2021bya}.
+At the same time, there is a new suite of electromagnetic observations that probe \ns{s} with unprecedented sensitivity and timing resolution~\cite{Gendreau2012:SPIE,Arzoumanian2014:SPIE,Gendreau2017:NatAst}.
+On other fronts, the precision timing of binary pulsars has continually improved (\textcite{Kramer:2021jcw}), measurements of the motion of stars at the Galactic Center are becoming more precise~\cite{GRAVITY:2018ofz,Do:2019txf,GRAVITY:2020gka}, and we have witnessed breakthroughs in supermassive \bh imaging~\cite{EventHorizonTelescope:2019dse}.